sabi98/nodejs-boilerplate-nhsuk-frontend/README.md

 # Simple Nodejs boilerplate

 Nodejs boilerplate with nodemon, gulp and nunjucks.
+Useful for basic websites or protoypes.

-## Installation
+## Prerequisite

 Install the long-term support (LTS) version of <a href="https://nodejs.org/en/">Node.js</a>, which includes NPM.

+## Running the application

 Clone the repo: `git clone https://github.com/AdamChrimes/nodejs-boilerplate-simple.git nodejs-boilerplate-simple` and whilst in the project directory `cd nodejs-boilerplate-simple`, install the required npm packages with: `npm install`